yetibot/yetibot.github.io/resources/templates/md/posts/2019-04-22-all-your-data-are-belong.md

 !twitter display 1095377246494220288 | data | keys
 ```

 These data represent a retweet with comment.
-Let's use `data` to grab the
+Let's use `data` to select the
 full text of the original tweet:

 ```yetibot